-Peripheral arterial disease (PAD), also known as peripheral vascular disease (PVD), is a very common condition affecting 12-20 percent of Americans age 65 and older.4 PAD develops most commonly as a result of atherosclerosis, or “hardening of the arteries,” which occurs when cholesterol and scar tissue build up, forming a substance called plaque inside the arteries that narrows and clogs the arteries.
+Peripheral arterial disease (PAD), also known as peripheral vascular disease (PVD), is a very common condition affecting 12-20 percent of Americans (both men and women) age 65 and older.4 PAD develops most commonly as a result of atherosclerosis, or “hardening of the arteries,” which occurs when cholesterol and scar tissue build- up, forming a substance called plaque inside the arteries that narrows and clogs the arteries.
 This is a very serious condition.
 The clogged arteries cause decreased blood flow to the legs, which can result in pain when walking, and eventually gangrene and amputation.

 Many people simply live with their pain, assuming it is a normal part of aging, rather than reporting it to their doctor.
-If you, or someone you know, are experiencing any of the symptoms above, please call our Memphis office now and schedule what could be a potentially life-saving screening test today.
+If you, or someone you know, are experiencing any of the symptoms above, please call our Memphis Vascular Center office and schedule what could be a potentially life-saving screening test today.
+(901) 683-1890

 Get tested if you:

-Often PAD can be treated with lifestyle changes.
+Often PAD can often be treated with lifestyle changes.
 Smoking cessation and a structured exercise program are often all that is needed to alleviate symptoms and prevent further progression of the disease.
 PAD is not curable but we have treatments at Memphis Vascular Center to manage symptoms and help your risk of heart disease and stroke.

 Angioplasty and stenting

 Interventional radiologists pioneered angioplasty and stenting, which was first performed to treat peripheral arterial disease.
-Using imaging for guidance, the interventional radiologist threads a catheter through the femoral artery in the groin, to the blocked artery in the legs.
-Then the interventional radiologist inflates a balloon to open the blood vessel where it is narrowed or blocked.
-In some cases this is then held open with a stent, a tiny metal cylinder.
+Using imaging for guidance, our board certified interventional radiologist threads a catheter through the femoral artery in the groin, to the blocked artery in the legs.
+Then the heist inflates a balloon to open the blood vessel where it is narrowed or blocked.
+In some cases, this is then held open with a stent, a tiny metal cylinder.
 This is a minimally invasive treatment that does not require surgery, just a nick in the skin the size of a pencil tip.

 The long-term clinical results of stent placement to treat PAD are comparable to those of aortofemoral artery bypass surgery, with a much lower risk of associated morbidity and mortality.
 Surgery should be reserved for the rare patient in whom stenting can’t be done or fails.5